SivaGurijala79/Nemetschek/README.md

 @DeleteMapping("/close-match")

-You can run the application by running
+You can run the application by running TennisDesignApplication file.

+Feel free to do mvn clean install before anything else